arikast/mascii-quickstart/README.md

 # Mascii 2.0
-Welcome to the _Musical Ascii_ ("Mascii") polyphonic notation system, the fastest way to jot down tunes, harmonies, and musical sketches using any ordinary text input device like a computer keyboard or mobile phone.
+Welcome to the _Musical Ascii_ ("Mascii") polyphonic notation system, a fast way to jot down and share tunes and musical sketches using any ordinary text input device like a computer keyboard or mobile phone.

-Once notated in Mascii, a piece can then be converted to a variety of formats including standard printed sheet music, playable sound files, and many other widely used formats.
+Mascii can easily be converted to a other formats like sheet music or midi, and can easily be shared online.

-Mascii is great for emailing, embedding in web pages, or using in a wiki page, among other uses, making it ideal for sketching, jotting down, and sharing musical ideas from any computer keyboard.
-Mascii prioritizes the full and easy expression of the essence of Western polyphonic music with a terse, minimalist syntax, making it particularly efficient for jotting down musical thoughts regardless of harmonic and rhythmic complexity.

 ## Mascii 2 Examples

-See [mascii.org](http://mascii.org) for full examples of Mascii 2 in action.
-Then see below to learn how you can use it.
+See [mascii.org](http://mascii.org) for examples, interactive documentation, and a live playground where you can try it.

+# Basics
+The most up-to-date Mascii specification is at [mascii.org/docs](https://mascii.org/docs).
+The website runs on the latest Mascii reference implementation from https://github.com/arikast/mascii-source

+Below is the original documentation for Mascii 2.0, preserved for historical reasons.
+It is still mostly accurate, but see the website for the latest spec.

 ## Pitch